Post Summary: 10 Best Hiking Snacks To Bring On Your Next Adventure

-But despite the little bit of extra effort, a classic peanut butter and jelly sandwich can be a tasty snack, and a great way to get a little protein and sugar-induced energy burst.
+But despite a little bit of extra effort, a classic peanut butter and jelly sandwich can be a tasty snack, and a great way to get a little protein and sugar-induced energy burst.
 Make sure to supplement it with other goodies like an apple or a handful of nuts to balance out your energy levels.

 Be prepared if you plan on bringing sandwiches on the trail that have meats, cheeses, or anything that may spoil in the hot sun.
 On a long hiking trail in high temperatures, these ingredients can go bad quickly, so think ahead!

-10. Energy Chews
+11. Energy Chews and Gummies

 Energy chews are like the ultimate adult fruit snack.
 They’re such a great snack to store in an easily accessible backpack pocket for when you’re feeling a little slow and tired on the trail.
 They keep your blood sugar level balanced, and some even come with caffeine for an added boost of energy.

-A little burst of sugar or protein is great, but sometimes all you need to get you through those last couple miles is the promise of your favorite candy bar waiting for you at the end of it all.
+A little burst of sugar or protein is great, but sometimes all you need to get you through those last couple of miles is the promise of your favorite candy bar waiting for you at the end of it all.

-While simple, and definitely not the healthiest option, the simple reward of your favorite candy can really get you through some tough miles on the trail!
+While simple and definitely not the healthiest option, the simple reward of your favorite candy can really get you through some tough miles on the trail!

 I know it can seem a little extra, but sometimes some fancy carbohydrates or seemingly “extra” hiking snacks can be just the thing to keep you motivated to reach your destination.

-13. Mixed Nuts and Seeds
+14. Mixed Nuts and Seeds

 We like to keep these energy snacks for hiking stashed in the hip pouch of our backpacks, or in an accessible pocket to grab a handful for munching on the trail.
 Some of our favorite mixes include cashews, pumpkin seeds, pecans, and pistachios.